Women & Cancer

 Contact your local CANSA Care Centre for health awareness materials and arrange for screening for Breast, Cervical or Skin Cancer, or ask about scheduled visits to provide screening via our Mobile Health Clinics, if you live in a remote area.

-CANSA places the focus on women reducing their cancer risk during September and October.
+CANSA places the focus on women reducing their cancer risk during October.
 However, we encourage women to make their health a priority all year round.

 See info regarding female cancers prevalent in SA & other female cancers below.
 Find general info regarding cancer here…